SlicerMorph/Tutorials/MergeMarkups/README.md

 ## Merging multiple open curves in the scene
 Curves can be used to sample an image surface with semi-landmark points by placing a curve along a region (often between two fixed landmark points) and resampling with specified number of equidistant samples.
 When multiple curves are placed on a specimen, the final, resampled curves can be merged into a single markup node for export and further analysis.
 To demonstrate how to use the `MergeMarkups` module to merge a series of curves, we will first generate a series of curves between landmark points on a sample model.

 1. Download the *Mouse Skull Reference Model* data from the `Sample Data` module.
-Use `Markups` module to generate the curves on the surface of the mouse skull model.
-Follow the Markups tutorial to place curves between landmark points and resample each curve with an equal number of points.
+As described in the `Markups` module tutorial, place curves on the surface of the mouse skull model between landmark points and resample each curve with an equal number of points.

    <img src="./images/mergeCurve_4.png" width="900">